auriq/essentia_docs/source/tutorial/data.rst

 browsing records of all users who visited the site on a given day.
 The files have three columns of data:

 :eventDate:
-    is a timestamp of when the user visited a page.
+    timestamp of when the user visited a page.
 :userID:
-    is a numerical ID matched to a unique user.
+    numerical ID matched to a unique user.
 :articleID:
-    is a unique identifier for each of the articles offered
+    a unique identifier for each of the articles offered

 The data is not clean.
 Unfinished articles that are (accidentally) accessible to users yield an articleID of "TBD" (in other words, a string instead of a number).